Cobra30621/Holoware-game-template/README.md

 ## Holoware help game development
 Holoware contains 20 microgames and 3 boss stages.
-I cam study the existing microgames to get a sense of their structure.
+I can study the existing microgames to get a sense of their structure.
 It's really helpful for my game development.

 To make the microgame in Holoware easlier to port to other game project, I want to make all Micro game to Unity package.